NY Opera Singer Delivers Her Own Baby In Car On Busy NJ Highway

 Emily Hardman had a general idea of how she wanted the birth of her second baby to go: Vaginally and unmedicated.

-The professional opera singer got just that early last Saturday morning.
+The professional opera singer, who travels around the country singing professionally as a contralto, got just that early last Saturday morning.
 The only thing was, though, she wasn't in a hospital with midwifery care and her doula.

-She was in the backseat of her family's Honda Accord -- her husband Travis Hardman behind the wheel -- on Route 78 in New Jersey, guided by nothing but a meditation app and cues from her own body.
+She was in the backseat of her family's Honda Accord -- her husband Travis Hardman, CEO of Cantata Media, Daily Voice’s owner, behind the wheel -- on Route 78 in New Jersey, guided by nothing but a meditation app and cues from her own body.

 On May 15 at 5:47 a.m., baby girl Rosemary Claire Hardman was born at milepost 20.2 on the eastbound side of the highway in Lebanon.
 And her mom made it look easy.